 |CCO 4793||Rockin' My Blues Away [BB voc] -1||Columbia 30148, Classics 5037 [CD]|

-Thanks to the help of Victor Pearlin and Daniel Gugolz, we are now able to list this session.
-We are also indebted to them for the correct title for CCO 4793 and the contents of the medley.
-Bennett plays alto sax only to introduce the medley.
+Buste Bennett plays alto sax only to introduce the medley.
 (Buster Bennett singing "You Are Too Beautiful"?
 It turns out that Buster often sang like this in the clubs...)
 Otherwise, Buster is featured on tenor.
 On "Mr. Bennett Blows," he is seriously coppin' the bop.
-The pianist does not sound like Buster's regular guy; the spikiness and bebop fomentations belong to Willie Jones.
+The pianist does not sound like one of Buster's regulars; the spikiness and bebop fomentations belong to Willie Jones.

-Classics 5037, Buster Bennett 1945-1947, issued in June 2002, is the first comprehensive reissue of Buster Bennett's work as a leader.
-All 22 of his issued sides are included.
+Classics 5037, Buster Bennett 1945-1947, issued in June 2002, was the first comprehensive reissue of Buster Bennett's work as a leader.
+All 22 of his issued sides were included.

 Willie's next appearance was on an even more obscure recording session for the short-lived Opera label.
 Joe Brown, the label's proprietor, opened in the fall of 1947 and threw in the towel in October of 1948.
 Unfortunately the matrix numbers are not helpful.